xelis-project/xelis-blockchain/README.md

 Actually, the POW Hashing algorithm is `Keccak256` which is until we develop (or choose) our own algorithm.

+## Pruning Mode

+This allows anyone who want to run a light node to reduce the blockchain size by deleting blocks, transactions and versioned balances.
+The pruned topoheight can only be at a `Sync Block` and behind at least `PRUNE_SAFETY_LIMIT` blocks of the top topoheight.

+For wallets connected to a pruned node, you can't retrieve transactions history and miner rewards which happened before the pruned topoheight.
+But your balances are still up-to-date with the chain and if your wallets already synced them, they stay in your wallet database.

+The security of the chain is not reduced as all your blocks were already verified by your own node locally.

 ## Client Protocol

 XELIS integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.